 In this book, the mice happen to find a massive egg that they then use to make a huge sponge cake.

 The air around them carried the aroma of the freshly baked cake and drew many new friends from the forest towards them.
 Now who doesn’t like a fluffy treat?
-It’s one of the popular books in Japanese.
+It’s one of the most popular books in Japanese.

-This book teaches the readers about the concepts of friendship and cooperation that comes from sharing.
+This book teaches the readers about the concepts of friendship and cooperation that come from sharing.
 This book was so popular among the kids that the publishers created a fully illustrated CD version for more engagement.

 Japanese title: ぐりとぐら